 The Title of Your Blog

-Title Case is a simple way of featuring dominant words in a title.
-It works well because titles contain enough information to fit the reader’s attention.
+A title Case is a simple way of featuring dominant words in a title.
+It works well because titles contain enough information to attract the reader.

 Even if you use “the hard way,” titles still need personality and flow.
 We cannot afford to have overly long titles, especially if we have just one headline and 74 words in the document.

-Long titles distract the reader, they considered it a headline, and they cannot readily process the post.
+Long titles distract the reader, they consider it a headline, and they cannot readily process the post.

 The title also needs to be researched before putting it in the body.

 Use subtitles to explain further the critical portion of the blog post that is not easily accessible by the eye.
 SEO experts will tell you to avoid using those kinds of subtitles.